theozsnowman/nura24/README.md

 ## Installation
 1. Your hosting must have Composer and give you shell access (SSH) and ftp access outside your "public" folder.

-2. ``composer create-project nuradev/nura24 myfolder``
+2. ``composer create-project nuradev/nura24 nura24``

-This command will install Nura24 Suite in "myfolder" (you can rename to use any folder name).
+The last argument ("nura24") is the root folder where application will be installed.
+You can use any folder name.

 3. Go to "myfolder', rename '.env.default' to '.env'.
 Edit this file and set your app name, app url and database credentials.